vmilovanovicc/aws_cloud_practitioner/07_security.md

 - Suppose that your company needs to sign an agreement with AWS regarding your use of certain types of information throughout AWS services.
 You can do this through AWS Artifact Agreements.
 - Suppose that a member of your company’s development team is building an application and needs more information about their responsibility for complying with certain regulatory standards.
 You can advise them to access this information in AWS Artifact Reports.
 - AWS Compliance Center can be used to find compliance information all in one place.
 It will show you compliance enabling services as well as documentation like the AWS Risk and Security Whitepaper, which you should read to ensure that you understand security and compliance with AWS.
+- The objective of a DDoS attack is to shut down your application's ability to function by overwhelming the system to the point it can no longer operate.
+- The low level network attacks like the UDP floods.
+Solution, security groups.
+-  Slowloris attacks?
+Elastic load balancer (runs on Region level)
+-  AWS WAF uses a web application firewall to filter incoming traffic for the signatures of bad actors.

 ---